 Civil Judicial Procedures and Remedies

-Individuals may seek civil remedies for human rights violations through domestic courts.
-Administrative as well as judicial remedies exist for alleged wrongdoings, including human rights violations.
-After they have exhausted all routes for appeal in the domestic courts, citizens may appeal cases involving alleged government violations of the European Convention on Human Rights to the ECHR.
+Individuals may seek civil remedies for human rights abuses through domestic courts.
+Administrative as well as judicial remedies exist for alleged wrongdoing, including human rights abuses.
+After they have exhausted all routes for appeal in the domestic courts, citizens may appeal cases involving alleged government abuses of the European Convention on Human Rights to the European Court of Human Rights.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence